Rakeela/dragora-notes/2021-4-8-Seventy-Eighth.md

 I've thought about suicide enough in my life and I've gone through enough rare bad stuff that I think I would've killed myself if I didn't have this regenerative capacity, but I *do* have it, so I don't think I'll *ever* kill myself, no matter what.
 There *is* always someone else suffering more than me.
 Which is what leads me to think, "I suffer, but I'm happy."

 ---
+If humanity *is* telepathic, Brooke might be an innocent telepath who never deserved how much I came to hate her.
+She *always* presented herself as doing what she thought I wanted her to do.
+Not only that, I discovered that I *could* influence her behavior her by influencing what she thought I wanted her to do.
+Kistaro says that she was being manipulative, but...
+I still wonder.
+Even though I find her behavior bafflingly inappropriate, I think it's possible that she was being sincere and trying to be a good sister to me.
+Especially if humans have some undiscovered telepathic capacity.

+---
 Back to [[day-post-archive]]